 Insert bare ends of the jumper wire between the spring and plastic case to make a good contact and hold them in place.
-This is how the jumper wire is actually used for 3 Volts experiments (one end is disconnected and may serve as on/off switch):
+This is how the jumper wire is actually used for 3 Volts experiments:

-Insert the batteries and briefly connect battery holder wires to the electromagnet.
+24. Insert the batteries and briefly connect battery holder wires to the electromagnet.
 If electromagnet is connected properly it should repel the magnets on the rotor turning it 45° as shown below.
 If it does not work - switch the wires.